jangoeksu/Thesis-Evaluating-Deep-Learning-Architectures/data/README.md

    - File used locally:
      - `data/raw/Kaggle_News.json`

 The raw datasets are not committed to this repository.
-They must be downloaded separately from their original Kaggle sources and placed in `data/raw/` before running the preprocessing pipeline.
+They must be obtained separately and placed in `data/raw/` before running the preprocessing pipeline.

 ## Folder structure